JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `submitRootHash`

-Submit a new reputation root hash
+Submit a new reputation root hash.

 **Parameters**